disclosure: we were offered accommodation and meals in exchange for an honest review

 All went very quiet when each of my son’s course options arrived so I took it that he enjoyed them, he even tried the rocket!

-Daddy P is rather predictable with his meal choices, so it came as no surprise that he opted for the Broccoli soup with Flaked Almonds and Truffle Oil, with a main of 10oz rib eye steak, with grilled tomato and mushroom, espargado and hand cut chips (my out of focus photo really doesn’t do the dish justice), followed by an Iced Apple Parfait with carrot sorbet, yoghurt crumbs and an apple crisp.
+Daddy P is rather predictable with his meal choices, so it came as no surprise that he opted for the Broccoli soup with Flaked Almonds and Truffle Oil, with a main of 10oz rib-eye steak, with grilled tomato and mushroom, espargado and hand-cut chips (my out of focus photo really doesn’t do the dish justice), followed by an Iced Apple Parfait with carrot sorbet, yoghurt crumbs and an apple crisp.

 I was reliably informed that all three dishes were full of flavour and got full marks.
 Fancy not sharing a bit of that pudding with his wife!

-I settled on the Raw Rainbow Pad Thai Salad with radish, carrot, fennel, bamboo sprouts sesame and peanut dressing, a main of Slow Roast Pork Belly with black pudding, crushed potatoes, leeks and an apple jus, and the Sticky Toffee Pudding with toffee sauce and caramel ice cream, had my name written all over it.
+I settled on the Raw Rainbow Pad Thai Salad with radish, carrot, fennel, bamboo sprouts sesame and peanut dressing, a main of Slow Roast Pork Belly with black pudding, crushed potatoes, leeks and apple jus, and the Sticky Toffee Pudding with toffee sauce and caramel ice cream, had my name written all over it.

 You know when you start eating something and you just don’t want the course to end?
 That’s how I felt about the Pad Thai Salad, it was so full of flavour, and just so good.
 The Pork Belly just melted in the mouth, not at all chewy, perfectly cooked and again the meal was full of flavour.
-The pudding just topped off a really good meal, it’s my favourite desert and this version of it, got a big thumbs up from me.
+The pudding just topped off a really good meal, it’s my favourite dessert and this version of it, got a big thumbs up from me.
 Three happy diners.

 Everything was well presented and tasted great, and the staff were attentive but not in an obtrusive way at all.
 The perfect start to any day.